-1. Navigate to the Formulas > Saline Prometheus tab, and set these parameters in the Saline Prometheus section:

-- Check the Enable Saline scrape configuration box to enable Saline Prometheus monitoring. - In the Saline port number field, type the port number, if it was changed while Saline deployment or leave default 8216, if it wasn't changed during deployment. - Check the Saline secure connection (HTTPS) to use secure connection to Saline (used by default). - 2.
-Click [Save Formula] to save your configuration.
+- 1. Navigate to the Formulas > Saline Prometheus tab, and set these parameters in the Saline Prometheus section: - ° Check the Enable Saline scrape configuration box to enable Saline Prometheus monitoring. - ° Check the Saline secure connection (HTTPS) to use secure connection to Saline (used by default). - 2.
+Click Save Formula to save your configuration.

-1.11.9.2.
+2.11.9.2.
 Saline Grafana